pupi1985/q2a-hashtagger/README.md

 Notes
 -------

-User mentions can be performed by just writing `@username` where `username` must be a registered user in the system.
+User mentions can be performed by just writing `@username@` where `username` must be a registered user in the system.
-These kind of mentions only work for user names that have letters, numbers, undescores `_` and dashes `-` in their user names.

-When trying to mention a user that contains characters not included in the previous list (like spaces), it is possible to mention them by using `@"user name"`.
-It is important to open the quotes immediately next to the `@` and to close them.
-Otherwise, the mention will not be created.
+If the mentioned user contains special characters in their handle just input them exactly as their handle.

 Tags can be created by just writing `#tag#` where `tag` could be an existent or a non-existent tag in the system.